ericscharff/oberon-compiler/README.md

 necessary, since it would be possible to start "from scratch" from the generated C code produced by Oberon of itself.
 The C bootstrap compiler isn't nearly as well tested, and probably lacks features.
-It remains though to bootstrap the Oberon compiler, as well as a hitorical artifact that was critical in getting a self-hosting compiler.
+It remains though to bootstrap the Oberon compiler, as well as a historical artifact that was critical in getting a self-hosting compiler.
 Most new features are added only to the Oberon implementation.